 - Shipment safety.
 Cargo consolidation offers a safer shipping option since your freight’s handling is limited.
 The more shipments that are combined, the higher the probability is that all of them arrive undamaged because the large volume of freight puts a higher responsibility on the carriers.

-- Confidence about the service.
+- Confidence in the service.
 It can be tricky to arrange consolidated shipping on your own.
 Logistics providers handle such orders every day and know what option will be the best fit for you.
 Supply chain technology, like a transportation management system (TMS), lets you gain full visibility into your shipment transit.

 It can be hard to find a carrier that does consolidated shipping.
 However, a convenient shipping service provider can resolve this problem.
 Cargo consolidation is a good decision for shippers who regularly move goods headed in the same direction and is perfect for transporting fragile items since there is no extra handling of your product.